 Splenosis is one type of ectopic splenic tissue (the other being accessory spleen).
 It is an acquired condition and is defined as autoimplantation of one or more focal deposits of splenic tissue in various compartments of the body.

 Abdominal splenosis is seen after abdominal trauma or surgery (e.g. splenectomy).
-They result from seeding of the peritoneal cavity with splenic tissue which recruits local blood supply.
-They are typically small, sessile (as they grow on serosal/peritoneal surfaces) and multiple.
-They may grow over time to become quite sizeable.
+It results from seeding of the peritoneal cavity with splenic tissue which recruits local blood supply.
+The ectopic splenic foci are typically small, sessile (as they grow on serosal/peritoneal surfaces) and multiple.
+They may grow over time to become quite sizable.
 If located only intrahepatically, they can cause serious diagnostic problems.

 A similar process occurring in the thorax is called thoracic splenosis.
 It is rare and presents as multiple pleurally-based nodules in the left hemithorax.
 It typically occurs following blunt trauma causing a combination of splenic injury and left diaphragmatic rupture 4.